TristanBlus/dem_coreg/docs/beginners_doc.md

 ## Installation
 1. Install conda.
 Managing python packages is best done using conda.
 You can download miniconda for your OS/architecture here: https://docs.conda.io/en/latest/miniconda.html
 2. Open a terminal/shell
-3. Create and activate a Python environment called demcoreg_env with necessary packages installed:
+3. Create and activate a Python environment called demcoreg_env with necessary packages installed or directly install the requirements:
-  - Run this command to create an environment: `conda create -c conda-forge -n demcoreg_env python=3.7 gdal=2.4 rasterio geopandas`
+  - Run this command to create an environment: `conda create -c conda-forge -n demcoreg_env python=3.8 gdal rasterio geopandas`
   - After this completes, the new environment must be "activated".
 You can do this with: `conda activate demcoreg_env`
     - *Note: you will need to activate each time you start a new terminal session*
+  - Run this command to directly: `conda install -c conda-forge python gdal rasterio geopandas`
 4. Prepare to install software from github (this needs to be done only once)
   - Create a directory to store code from github repositories.
 One option is `~/src` which creates a new subdirectory `src` in your home directory, usually `/Users/loginname` (shorthand `~`).
 In the terminal, run: `mkdir ~/src`
   - Navigate to the new subdirectory: `cd ~/src`